Applying to Oxbridge

 Stay in contact – introduce yourself to the various support teams and discuss what will be needed once you take up your place in September.
 You may want to choose a specific room in your accommodation, or have orientation and mobility training to learn the new city.
 Asking other students for advice on university social media groups can help, and be a good way to start getting to know your peers.

-Want to know more about life as a vision impaired student at Oxford or Cambridge?
+Want to know more about life as a blind/partially sighted student at Oxford or Cambridge?

 Share this page